ITXpress: Training & Jobs for 17-29 Year-Olds

 - Cybersecurity Specialist

-Use the FORM on the RIGHT.
-Choose your occupation, credential and Information Session Date.
-All information sessions are held on Wednesdays at the New Haven American Job Center, 560 Ella T. Grasso Blvd., New Haven
+Use the FORM Choose your occupation, credential and Information Session Date.
+All information sessions are usually held on (but not limited to) Wednesdays at the New Haven American Job Center, 560 Ella T. Grasso Blvd., New Haven

 - Be 17 - 29 years old